The Garibaldi School

 The Garibaldi School (formerly Garibaldi College) is a co-educational secondary school and sixth form built in the 1960s.
-It is situated near to the edge Clipstone village, Nottinghamshire (part of Newark and Sherwood District Council administrative area) but lies within Mansfield District Council's Newlands electoral ward and teaches young people from Clipstone and the Forest Town area of Mansfield.
+It is situated near to the edge of Clipstone village, Nottinghamshire (part of Newark and Sherwood District Council administrative area) but lies within Mansfield District Council's Newlands electoral ward and it teaches young people from Clipstone and the Forest Town area of Mansfield.
 It provides pupils from 11-16 with a GCSE education and 16 to 18 year-olds with an advanced GCE or VCE education through their sixth form.

 History

+Secondary modern school

 The school was founded in the 1960s and was named for the Italian leader Giuseppe Garibaldi.
+The Garibaldi County Secondary School opened on Tuesday 8 September 1959.
+It was named after a nearby woodland plantation.

+The first headmaster Mr Neville Purdy, was educated at the Brunts Grammar School, and had been head for five years at a school in Shuttlewood in Derbyshire.
+The school had 270 at first, which was to reach 480.

+On Tuesday 8 September 1963 the school was visited by the missionary Gladys Aylward, who said that schoolchildren in Britain were too addicted to 'silly comics and stupid films'.
+A house of the school was named after her.

+Comprehensive

+The school went comprehensive in September 1973.